ryan-charette/responsive-web-design/README.md

 User Story #16: Inside the form element, I am presented with a button with id="submit" to submit all my inputs.

+# product-landing-page
+"Build a Product Landing Page" project from freeCodeCamp's Responsive Web Design certificate.
+The goal is to make a webpage using HTML and CSS that fulfills the following user stories.

+User Story #1: My product landing page should have a header element with a corresponding id="header".

+User Story #2: I can see an image within the header element with a corresponding id="header-img".
+A company logo would make a good image here.

+User Story #3: Within the #header element I can see a nav element with a corresponding id="nav-bar".

+User Story #4: I can see at least three clickable elements inside the nav element, each with the class nav-link.

+User Story #5: When I click a .nav-link button in the nav element, I am taken to the corresponding section of the landing page.

+User Story #6: I can watch an embedded product video with id="video".

+User Story #7: My landing page has a form element with a corresponding id="form".

+User Story #8: Within the form, there is an input field with id="email" where I can enter an email address.

+User Story #9: The #email input field should have placeholder text to let the user know what the field is for.

+User Story #10: The #email input field uses HTML5 validation to confirm that the entered text is an email address.

+User Story #11: Within the form, there is a submit input with a corresponding id="submit".

+User Story #12: When I click the #submit element, the email is submitted to a static page (use this mock URL: https://www.freecodecamp.com/email-submit).

+User Story #13: The navbar should always be at the top of the viewport.

+User Story #14: My product landing page should have at least one media query.

+User Story #15: My product landing page should utilize CSS flexbox at least once.

 # technical-documentation-page
 "Build a Technical Documentation Page" project from freeCodeCamp's Responsive Web Design certificate.
 The goal is to make a webpage using HTML and CSS that fulfills the following user stories.